kjell/mcn-2020-git-haiku/index.md

-Silent the old town
+Clouds come from time to time -
-I am off to bed - but ah!
+Here along this way but I,
-Mountain-top jewels
+How soon it must die.